Mic Lays Off Most of Its Employees as Millennial-Focused News Startup Seeks Buyer

 Mic was founded in 2011 by CEO Chris Altchek and editor-at-large Jake Horowitz, originally called PolicyMic.
 The company defines its mission as “to reveal and amplify stories that reshape the world,” for a young audience that “crave[s] journalism to give meaning to the world at a moment of great transformation.”

 This past July, Mic launched “Mic Dispatch,” a twice-weekly newsmagazine show profiling “the underrepresented, the problem-solvers and the provocateurs.”
 That was part of the news programming Facebook funded to show it was commitment to promoting journalism on its platform.
-Facebook recently canceled Mic Dispatch, adding to Mic’s financial woes.
+Facebook recently decided to not renew Mic Dispatch, adding to Mic’s financial woes.
+Mic had received about $2 million in funding from Facebook for the six-month run of the show, according to a source familiar with the deal.

 The company has been part of a cluster of digital-media players in New York catering to news-minded millennials like Vice Media, BuzzFeed and Refinery29 — each of which have also faced economic headwinds.